Illnesses and Communicable Diseases

 When students are ill at school, an attempt is made to first contact the parent and then the name listed on the student emergency information.
 If you have any questions regarding the above information or your child’s illness, please call your school nurse or family physician.

 Please notify the school if your child has a contagious condition such as chicken pox, strep throat, or whooping cough.
 To effectively communicate with parents regarding communicable diseases, our system has changed.
 We will no longer be sending paper letters home, but rather will be sending notices via Campus Messenger.
-Notices will only be sent when 10% of students in a classroom have contracted the illness/disease (i.e. strep, pink eye, etc.).
+Notices will only be sent when 10% of students in a school building have contracted the illness/disease (i.e. strep, pink eye, etc.).

 Chickenpox is a viral illness.
 The symptoms include a rash beginning as red bumps turning into blisters, and possibly a fever.
 Exclusion from school is until all blisters have dried and formed scabs, about 6 days after the onset of the rash.